-Population Measure - A high figure represents good performance 3.2.2 Differences in life expectancy across Essex for a).
+Population Measure - A high figure represents good performance

+3.2.2 Differences in life expectancy across Essex for a).
 Men, and b) Women Aim:

-Reduce gap between 20% most and other 80% for Persons 3.2 years, Males 3.9 years and Females = 2.4 years This indicator enables a national and local look at inequalities and is also an extremely useful summary measure of mortality and morbidity in itself.
+Reducing the gap for males to 3.9 years and Females to 2.4 years and 3.2 years overall.
+This indicator enables a national and local look at inequalities and is also an extremely useful summary measure of mortality and morbidity in itself.
 It shows the overall trends in two major population health measures as well as highlighting area-based inequalities.
 This will set the context within which local areas can identify the drivers of life expectancy and health expectancy, especially in areas where these are low.
+This measure looks to reduce the life expectancy gap between the most deprived 20% of the Essex population and the remaining 80%.
+Life expectancy gap between the most deprived 20% of the Essex population and the remaining 80%.

-Population Measure - A low figure represents good performance

-3.2.3 Winter mortality rates Aim:
+Population Measure - A low figure represents good performance 3.2.3 Winter mortality rates

 To reduce to the England average Excess winter deaths are a major cause of mortality and ill health, particularly amongst older people and those on low incomes.
 Cold weather exacerbates minor and pre-existing medical conditions, and mental health is negatively affected by fuel poverty and cold housing.
 Excess winter deaths were identified as a public health challenge in "Healthy Lives, Healthy People", the Marmot Review and the Chief Medical Officer annual report 2009.
 The Excess Winter Deaths Index is a key measure for the Cold Weather Plan for England and between 2006 and 2009 Essex had 18.8 excess winter deaths (expressed as a ratio of the expected deaths based on the non -winter deaths), higher than both the England average and our statistical neighbours.
+Excess Winter Mortality

-Essex Year to Date Position: 18.8 (2006-2009) Population Measure - A high figure represents good performance Percentage of reception year pupils measured as obese 3.2.4 Percentage of year 6 pupils (aged 10 and 11) measured as obese 3.2.5
+Essex Latest Position: 18.8 (2006-2009) Population Measure - A low figure represents good performance 3.2.4 Percentage of reception year pupils measured as obese